Stochastic analysis of ultra-high energy cosmic ray interactions

 \section{Efficiency over a Monte Carlo approach}

-The stochastic framework presented here provides a more efficient way to compute quantities related to UHECR interactions in astrophysical scenarios.
+The stochastic framework presented here offers a more efficient method for computing quantities related to UHECR interactions in astrophysical scenarios.
 Monte Carlo methods, commonly employed for UHECR propagation, have known drawbacks regarding computational efficiency in comparison to the evaluation of closed-form expressions.
-Nevertheless, for the sake of completeness, we estimate the efficiency of this approach compared to a generic Monte Carlo.
+Nevertheless, for the sake of completeness, we compare the efficiency of this approach to that of a generic Monte Carlo.

-Determining the computational cost or efficiency for Monte Carlo Methods is not trivial because the conclusion depends on the aspects taken into consideration, \textit{e.g.}~the desired precision, the convergence of the algorithm(s) employed, the concrete simulated scenario, etc. For simplicity, we focus on a few quantities that characterize the efficiency in terms of the time spent and number of computational operations required.
-We leave out estimating the energy costs in the comparison, but it is clear that Monte Carlo methods are in general a very poor choice when rare events are of interest because the input phase space most relevant is not known, and additionally, there are always costs incurred in training and testing simulations which are often discarded due to errors.
-Nevertheless, many drawbacks can be addressed with either specific sampling techniques or introducing weights and biases, but these still require some exploratory simulations to gain some understanding of the underlying phase space.
+Determining the computational cost or efficiency of Monte Carlo methods is not trivial because the conclusion depends on the aspects taken into consideration, e.g., the desired precision, the convergence of the employed algorithm(s), and the specific scenario being simulated.
+For simplicity, we focus on a few quantities that characterize the efficiency in terms of time and the number of computational operations required.
+We omit estimating energy costs in this comparison.
+However, it is clear that, in general, Monte Carlo methods are a poor choice when rare events are of interest and the region of interest in the input phase space is unknown.
+Additionally, costs are also incurred in training and testing simulations, which are often discarded due to errors.
+Many of these drawbacks can be addressed with specific sampling techniques or by introducing weights and biases.
+However, these techniques still require exploratory simulations to understand the underlying phase space.